-Not only does it come together in 30 minutes flat, it requires just 8 ingredients (plus s + p).
-Better yet, you’re bound to have most, if not all, of the ingredients on hand.
+Not only does this dish come together in 30 minutes flat, it requires just 8 ingredients (plus s + p).
+Better yet, you're bound to have most, if not all, of the ingredients on hand.

 Big promises, I know, but are you ready for an even bigger one?